Authors should also be familiar with the journal’s focus and scope, which can be found on our About page.

 - properly referenced, with due consideration of previous scholarship.

-Mapping the Impossible‘s current review policy is double blind, meaning that the reviewers will not know the identity of the author, and the author will not know the identity of the reviewers.
+Mapping the Impossible‘s current review policy is double anonymous, meaning that the reviewers will not know the identity of the author, and the author will not know the identity of the reviewers.

 Reviewer comments are collated by the Editor overseeing the paper.
 Reviewers are asked to provide constructive feedback, with the aim of helping to make your submission as good as possible, even if it is not ultimately published in the journal.